Toward a stability theory of tame abstract elementary classes

 A common theme of recent work on AECs is to try to replace large cardinal hypotheses with their model-theoretic consequences.
-For example, regardless of whether there are large cardinals, many classes of interests have a monster model and satisfy a locality property for their orbital types (see the introduction to \cite{tamenessone} or the list of examples in the recent survey \cite{bv-survey-v4-toappear}).
+For example, regardless of whether there are large cardinals, many classes of interests have a monster model and satisfy a locality property for their orbital types (see the introduction to \cite{tamenessone} or the list of examples in the recent survey \cite{bv-survey-bfo}).
 Toward that end, Grossberg and VanDieren made the locality property isolated by Makkai and Shelah (and later also used by Shelah in another work \cite{sh394}) into a definition: Call an AEC \emph{$\mu$-tame} if its orbital types are determined by their $\mu$-sized restrictions.
 Will Boney \cite{tamelc-jsl} has generalized the first steps in the work of Makkai and Shelah to AECs, showing that tameness follows from a large cardinal axiom (amalgamation also follows if one assumes categoricity).
-Earlier, Shelah had shown that Makkai and Shelah's downward part of the transfer holds assuming amalgamation (but not tameness) \cite{sh394} and Grossberg and VanDieren used Shelah's proof (their actual initial motivation for isolating tameness) to show that the upward part of the transfer holds in tame AECs with amalgamation.
+Earlier, Shelah had shown that Makkai and Shelah's downward part of the transfer holds assuming amalgamation (but not tameness) \cite{sh394} and Grossberg and VanDieren used Shelah's proof (their initial motivation for isolating tameness) to show that the upward part of the transfer holds in tame AECs with amalgamation.